-We have audited the accompanying consolidated financial statements of Falcon Oil & Gas Ltd. for the year ended 31 December 2017 and the year ended 31 December 2016 which comprise the consolidated statements of operations and comprehensive loss, the consolidated statement of financial position, the consolidated statement of changes in equity and cash flows for the years then ended, and a summary of significant accounting policies and other explanatory information.
-The financial reporting framework that has been applied in their preparation is International Financial Reporting Standards as issued by the IAASB.
+We have audited the consolidated financial statements of Falcon Oil & Gas Ltd. and its subsidiaries (the Group), which comprise the consolidated statement of financial position as at December 31, 2018 and 2017, and the consolidated statements of operations and comprehensive loss, changes in equity and cash flows for the years then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.